Information for Quartix Technologies plc investors

 The key risks and uncertainties are included in the Strategic Report: Financial Review.

-Staff are reminded on appointment and on a bi-annual basis that they should seek approval from the CFO if they, or their families, plan to trade in the Group’s equities.
+Staff are reminded on appointment and on a bi-annual basis that they should seek approval from the Company Secretary if they, or their families, plan to trade in the Group’s equities.

 5. MAINTAIN THE BOARD AS A WELL-FUNCTIONING, BALANCED TEAM LED BY THE CHAIR